stashed/postgres/docs/kubedb/index.md

 ### Backup

-We have to create a `BackupConfiguration` targeting respective AppBinding crd of our desired database.
+We have to create a `BackupConfiguration` targeting the respective AppBinding object of our desired database.
 Stash will create a CronJob to periodically backup the database.

 **Create BackupConfiguration:**